first steps & faq

 What is WILA's treatment philosophy?

-WILA specializes in what is often called psychoanalytically oriented or psychodynamic psychotherapy.
-This means that our therapists work from the inside out to consider how your unconscious and early life experiences influence current functioning, behavior, and the relationships in your life including the relationship you develop with your therapist.
-This is a unique and comprehensive therapeutic approach that is often transformational.
-Our work aims to reduce troubling symptoms such as depression and anxiety while promoting self-awareness, empathy, and personal development.
-We give our patients a precious gift, the chance to lead healthier, deeper, and more meaningful lives.
+WILA specializes in psychodynamic psychotherapy, informed by modern and contemporary psychoanalysis.
+This means that our therapists work from the inside out to consider how your early life experiences influence your current actions and relationships.
+We encourage honesty and foster intimacy in the relationship you form with your therapist as a way to discover your true self and grow.
+Many people who have tried shorter-term therapies find WILA’s unique and comprehensive approach to be transformational.
+Our goal is to help you reduce troubling symptoms such as depression and anxiety while developing self-awareness and a happier healthier life for the long term.

 How much does therapy cost?